 REAL ESTATE INVESTMENT: LLC vs. Land Trust

-Experience has taught me, however, clients who are unfamiliar with trusts will almost invariably decide in favor of an LLC no matter how much I extol the virtues of a land trust.
-When it comes down to it, clients would rather go with an inferior solution they can understand than something that sounds exotic or too good to be true.
+I find that clients who are unfamiliar with trusts will almost invariably decide in favor of an LLC.
+When it comes down to it, clients would rather go with an inferior solution they understand than something that sounds exotic or too good to be true.

-That is fair enough.
-However, when viewed side-by-side with the familiar LLC, I think you will find a land trust is not such an exotic creature after all.
+When viewed side-by-side with an LLC, I think you will find a Florida land trust is not such an exotic creature after all.
 Part of the problem may simply be vocabulary.
 Juxtaposing equivalent terms may provide real estate investors with a better understanding of, and greater comfort level with, land trusts.

 LLC – OWNER/MEMBER